Project FOX (name will change later, it's just a project name).

 The native resolution of the game is 426x240.

-I have created countless of enemies in my other engine (373 in total, minus ~100 enemies that are very similar to other enemies) which means that I easily can modify these to suit my needs.
+I have created some enemies in my other engine (373 enemies in total, minus ~100 enemies that are very similar to other enemies) which means that I can easily modify these existing enemies to suit the needs of this game.

-I really don't have much experience as a sound designer yet, but I have been able to create some basic sound effects in Fruity Loops with the 3x Oscillator.
+I really don't have much experience as a sound designer, but I have been able to create some basic sound effects in Fruity Loops with the 3x Oscillator and the NES VST.

 This is an area where I will have to hire another person entirely.

-The music will be made when the game is mostly done.
+The music will be added when the rest of the game is done.